|

 The Royalty structures are prescribed in the Electricity Act.

-BKPC pays Energy Royalty on its energy sales to NEA at the rate of 2% for 15 years from the Commecrial Operation Date( COD) and at the rate of 10% thereafter - as per the Electricity Act.
-The Company pays on an average Rs 25.41 million annually.
-In the year 2009/10 the company paid royalty of Rs 28.23 million.
+BKPC pays Energy Royalty on its energy sales to NEA at the rate of 2% for 15 years from the Commercial Operation Date (COD) and will pay at the rate of 10% thereafter - as per the Electricity Act.

 Additionally, BKPC also pays Capacity Royalty on its installed capacity of 45 MW at the rate of Rs.
-100,000/MW for 15 years from the COD and at the rate of Rs.
-1,000,000/MW thereafter - as per the Electricity Act.
-This amounts to Rs.
+100,000/MW for 15 years from the COD and will pay at the rate of Rs.
+1,000,000/MW thereafter – as per the Electricity Act.This amounts to Rs.
 4.5 million per annum till 2015/16 and Rs.
 45 million thereafter.

 - Is the cost of power supplied by BKPC to NEA expensive?

 When the PPA was signed in 1996, the tariff was equivalent to only NRs.
 3.12, the exchange rate of one US Dollar then being approximately NRs.
 52. As the PPA tariff is in US Dollar, the equivalent Nepalese Rupee value has increased due to devaluation of the Nepalese Currency.
-The average tariff of BKPC over the last 9 years is NRs.
-5.94.

 - What role has BKPC played to help the community of the Project area?